-- It is best to set this up before you get served with a divorce.
-After the divorce is served there may be ways to protect yourself, but it is best to act beforehand.
+- It is best to set this up before your spouse serves you with a divorce.
+After a process server hands you divorce papers there are still ways to protect yourself.
+But it is much better to act beforehand.

 Protecting Assets from Divorce

 Divorce is a leading cause of asset distribution.
 Here we’re talking about the most protection one can establish when engaged in a divorce property battle.
+We are not merely talking about hiding assets.
 Many people who seek divorce asset protection do so when problems arise in the marriage or after divorce papers arrive.
 There are tools that can provide protection under this scenario.
 But it is best to act beforehand.

 Under the best circumstances, transferring the ownership of your separate property, including your business and income, into an asset protection strategy prior to tying the knot more effectively guarantees the protection of your assets in divorce.
 Whether you do so beforehand or after the fact, having a divorce asset protection plan in place strengthens your hand in the separate vs. marital property battle.

-Discussed in a Forbes article are methods used to protect your business against a future divorce .
-The establishment of a personal asset protection strategy is in important technique discussed.
+Discussed in a Forbes article are methods used to protect your business against a future divorce.
+Establishing a personal asset protection strategy is one of the most important techniques they discuss.
 The prenuptial agreement is another.
 It also stresses the need to take protective measures well in advance of the need, or likelihood of the need for asset protection.